General Dentistry Chicago, IL

-General dentistry in Chicago, IL includes a wide array of services.
+General dentistry at Dr. Attalla, DDS office in Chicago includes a wide array of services.
 Includes a great cleaning by a dental hygienist, dental bitewing x-rays to check for the presence of any decay between the teeth, and a thorough oral exam by an Chicago, IL dentist.
 In some cases, periapical x-rays will be taken to give the dentist a complete look at your teeth and their roots.
 This allows the dentist to detect abscesses and cysts, as well as evaluate a tooth’s bone level and root structure.
 Dentists recommend that you receive a dental checkup every six months to prevent common dental problems, such as periodontal disease and tooth decay.

 Additional Services are Available